eye-division/fayeheller/_gallery/cyanotypes.md

-    “What a full rounded positive learning experience with great company, a clear and lovely Tutor and an amazing washing line of inspired, unique and quite ethereal nature prints at the end.”&nbsp;
+    “What a full rounded positive learning experience with great company, a clear and lovely Tutor and an amazing washing line of inspired, unique and quite ethereal nature prints at the end.”

     “A great taster and introduction to the techniques and now I’m keen to